Neotectonic/Neotectonic.github.io/docs/_research/idar.md

 <br><br>
   See also: <br>
   <a href="/tutorial/ortho-from-idar/">Orthoimage extraction using Blender</a><br>
-  <a href="https://opentopography.org/blog/iphone-lidar-applications-geosciences">Opentopography.org Blog Post about iDar</a><br>
+  <a href="https://opentopography.org/blog/iphone-lidar-applications-geosciences">Opentopography.org blog post about iDar</a><br>